 • The work generated by the student from the course

-Students requesting to transfer credits must meet with an admissions representative within the first four weeks of their first semester to confirm the transfer of credits.
+Students requesting to transfer credits must meet with an Admissions Specialist within the first four weeks of their first semester to confirm the transfer of credits.
 The Articulation Office must receive all transcripts before the end of the student’s first semester of enrollment.
 Upon enrollment of the first semester, concurrent enrollment at any other institution is not allowed.
 The Academy will not transfer additional credits from another institution upon completion of the transfer evaluation.

 Maximum Transfer Credits